New Testament Survey: The Book Of First John

 - Verses: 105

 - App.
 90-95 A.D.

-- All of John’s writings were clearly written after the destruction of Jerusalem and the Temple in 70 A.D..
-The likely reason it is not mentioned is because it had occurred many years earlier.
+- All of John’s writings were clearly written after the destruction of Jerusalem, and the Temple in 70 A.D..
+This is likely not mentioned because it had occurred many years earlier.

 - There was a great persecution of Christians that broke out under the reign of Domitian (81-96 A.D.) in 95 A.D.
 Because this is not mentioned, it was likely written before this date.